hugemenace/nd-docs/getting-started/introduction.md

 **Overlay/parameter options**

-Whenever you use an interactive ND tool, you'll have an overlay appear in the 3D view that follows your cursor.
+Whenever you use an interactive ND tool, an overlay appears in the 3D view that follows your cursor.

 ![panel](_media/nd-overlay.jpg)